slimphp/Slim/docs/names-and-scopes.markdown

 ## Scope Resolution [scope-resolution]

 So how do you get a reference to your Slim application?
 The example below demonstrates how to obtain a reference to a Slim application within a route callback function.
 The Slim `$app` variable is accessed in the global scope to define the GET route.
-We also need to access the Slim `$app` variable within the route’s callback scope to render a template.
+We also need to access the Slim `$app` variable within the route's callback scope to render a template.

     $app = new Slim();
     $app->get('/foo', function () {